doni404/webchat-realtime-golang/README.md

 # webchat-realtime-golang
-Building simple realtime web application chat in room with golang This repository for bulding simple realtime web chat application in room with golang and websocket.
+Building simple realtime web application chat in room with golang.<br />
+This repository for bulding simple realtime web chat application in room with golang and websocket.

 # Go example projects